 PROTECTIONS FOR VOUCHER HOLDERS

 There are many misconceptions about how the Housing Choice Voucher (HCV) Program works, particularly as it pertains to working with the Housing Authority of Cook County (HACC).
 “The passage of Source of Income (SOI) Protection means that the Housing Choice Voucher Program offers real choice, regardless of income or where you want to live.
 This measure levels the playing field.
 It provides equal access for all”, says the HACC’s Executive Director, Richard Monocchio.
 Over 13,000 renters in Cook County receive housing choice vouchers and over 6,000 landlords participate in the program.
 The HACC has made drastic improvements in the administration of the HCV Program over the past few years.
-If you would like more information on how you can become a landlord in the HACC’s HCV Program, please contact Jackie Hodges at (312) 542-4659 or email firstname.lastname@example.org.
+If you believe that you have been discriminated against in your search for housing, please call (312) 603-1100 or click here for information on filing a complaint.

 BUDGET CUTS IMPOSE DEEP CUTS IN HOUSING PROGRAMS

 Public Housing Authorities were severely impacted by federal budget cuts in March 2013.
 The Department of Housing and Urban Development’s budget was slashed by 5.1%.
 Since PHAs are funded almost exclusively by HUD, these cuts have reverberated throughout the nation.
 The Housing Authority of Cook County (HACC) lost $8.3 million in funding.
 These cuts will impact both the public housing communities owned by HACC, as well as the voucher program it administers.